top of page

 Understanding Somatic Therapy: A Path to Healing and Connection

-If you've tried traditional talk therapy but still feel "stuck," you're not alone.
-Many people find themselves curious about somatic therapy but aren't quite sure what makes this approach different.
-My goal is to provide you with a clearer understanding of what somatic therapy entails, so you can determine if this approach aligns with your journey.
+If you have tried traditional talk therapy and still feel stuck, you are not alone.
+Many people begin to feel curious about somatic therapy at this point, while also wondering what actually makes it different.
+My intention here is to offer a clear, grounded understanding of what somatic therapy involves so you can sense whether it fits where you are right now.

 The Disconnect Between Mind and Body